dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

    - Navigate to the project page for each repository managed by this project (e.g. `METplus Projects<https://github.com/dtcenter/METviewer/projects>`_).

-   - Click the **Link a project** button and find/select the newly created project.
+   - Click the **Link a project** button and find/select this newly created project.

 Sequence of Events - Contributing Code
 --------------------------------------